vercel/next.js/examples/with-graphql-hooks/README.md

 # GraphQL Hooks Example

+[GraphQL Hooks](https://github.com/nearform/graphql-hooks) is a library from NearForm that intends to be a minimal hooks-first GraphQL client.
+Providing a similar API to Apollo.

+You'll see this shares the same [graph.cool](https://www.graph.cool) backend as the Apollo example, this is so you can compare the two side by side.
+The app itself should also look identical.

 This started life as a copy of the `with-apollo` example.
 We then stripped out Apollo and replaced it with `graphql-hooks`.
 This was mostly as an exercise in ensuring basic functionality could be achieved in a similar way to Apollo.
 The [bundle size](https://bundlephobia.com/result?p=graphql-hooks@3.2.1) of `graphql-hooks` is tiny in comparison to Apollo and should cover a fair amount of use cases.

 ## Deploy your own